erwa/notes/azkabanAndReportal.md

   * Set Main class to `azkaban.soloserver.AzkabanSingleServer`.
   * In Arguments, set Program arguments to `-conf /PATH/TO/azkaban-conf-local`.

 Now you should be able to run AzkabanSingleServer from Eclipse and view the web UI in your browser at http://localhost:8081.
+You can login using azkaban/azkaban.
+You can add additional users in azkaban-conf-local/azkaban-users.xml.

 ### Add jobtype plugins
 1. Run some terminal commands: